 Lost Wages, Disability and Medical Costs Benefits

-The goal of workers compensation is to provide injured workers and their families with the ability to collect wage loss benefits on a weekly basis with total or partial disability options, covering the cost of medical care, death benefits, retraining expenses, etc., basically everything that is connected to being injured on the job.
+The goal of workers compensation lawyer is to provide injured workers and their families with the ability to collect wage loss benefits for a period of time depending on the injury.
+Wages are usually paid on a weekly basis with total or partial disability options, covering the cost of medical care, death benefits, retraining expenses, etc., basically everything that is connected to being injured on the job.

-We specialize in Massachusetts workers compensation and have secured benefits for hundreds our clients in the greater Lowell area for over 22 years.
+We concentrate in Massachusetts workers compensation and have secured benefits for hundreds our clients in the Boston & greater Lowell area for over 25 years.
 We are committed and dedicated to fighting for injured workers and want to help you.

 Injured or Sick Employees

 Employees who become injured or sick on the job due to an accident or incident are eligible for worker’s compensation.
 In the state of Massachusetts, the Department of Industrial Accidents is the agency responsible for ensuring the workers’ compensation laws are followed.
 The Department of Industrial Accidents will hear your claim if you are denied benefits.
 The Department of Industrial Accidents is the only agency for an employee to secure benefits when denied by an insurance company.
-We can help you to start your claim or file an appeal when you are hurt or become sick, or injured on the job.
+Workers comp lawyer Todd D. Beauregard can help you to start your claim or file an appeal when you are hurt or become sick, or injured on the job.